texnixe/kirby-code-editor/README.md

 # Kirby Code Editor

 Experimental plugin (pre-alpha).
-Don't blame me if you havock your Kirby installation.
+Don't blame me if you havoc your Kirby installation.

 Edit blueprints, templates and snippets in the Panel.